-- · One written examination. - The examination makes up 100% of the summative assessment mark.
+- One written examination. - The examination makes up 100% of the summative assessment mark.

-- Participation mark (Formal formative assessment): 60% - Examination mark (Summative assessment): 40%
+- Participation mark (Formal formative assessment): 60% - Examination mark (Summative assessment): 40% integrated knowledge of functionalist, discourse, systems and ideological theories of translation, including an understanding of and ability to apply key

-Module code: LPRA311 Semester 1 NQF level: 7 Title: Theoretical perspectives on translation practice II
+Title: Theoretical perspectives on translation practice II